delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 ACTIONS

-Mosswalker: For 3 Ki, you can weave ki into your immediate surroundings, subtly warping the perception of outside observers.
-You gain a +10 bonus to Stealth checks and cause enemies to have Disadvantage in attack rolls against you until your next rest (Short or Long).
+Mosswalker: For 2 Ki, you can weave ki into your immediate surroundings, subtly warping the perception of outside observers.
+You gain a +10 bonus to Stealth checks and cause enemies to have Disadvantage in attack rolls against you.
 Requires Concentration.

 Beguiling Persona: Use 1 Ki to help guide your expressions and mannerisms towards a creature, giving you Advantage on all Charisma checks with them.
 This technique is not considered a spell and never provokes hostility.